christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 # Introduction

 What follows is a to-do list in the form of a (thin, unsatisfying) bibliographical essay.
-Watch this space: the essay will, circumstances permitting, grow over time as I collect references and record brief remarks on a few of them.
+Watch this space: the essay may, circumstances permitting, grow over time as I collect references and record brief remarks on a few of them.
 I have a lot to add and it will take time to dump my private list of resources into something worthwhile, still longer to find more resources, and even longer still to say anything sensible about them.
 Eventually---remember, circumstances permitting---this page may be of use to someone other than me.

+If you're impatient for an excellent, recent, and far more comprehensive bibliography, I recommend Trovato's @trovato2017everything.

 You can find all the references on this page collected at the bottom of this page.
 You can find my complete bibtex file